Strategy for Moving Average “Fan”

 However, for many to this day it remains a mystery which Moving Average periods are optimal for trading, because each period has its own unique information content, taking into account one or another level of market noise.

 In fact, there is no clear answer to this question, but at the same time, the practice of using several moving averages with different periods at the same time is very widespread.
+You will learn about one of these strategies, called “Fan,” in this article.

-Building a strategy based on Moving Average
+Building a Strategy on a Moving Average

 Buy signal: